yudax42/askai/readme.md

 4. Find the cookie named \_\_Secure-next-auth.session-token.

-5. Copy the value of this cookie.
+5. Copy the value for cf_clearance and save it to your environment.
+This will be your clearanceToken.

 6. Run the command `askai login` in your terminal or command prompt.

-7. When prompted, paste the copied cookie value into the input field.
+7. When prompted, paste the copied values into the input field.

 After completing these steps, you should be logged in to ChatGPT.